ministryofjustice/bichard7-next-audit-logging/README.md

 Where applicable, each project has tests that are run by Jest.
 To run these, simply run `npm test` from within the relevant project folder.
 Projects may also have integration tests, which you can run with `npm run test:integration`.
 Both of these approaches will execute tests in a watch mode, which will allow you to make changes to the underlying tests or codebase and then save the files to automatically trigger another test run.

+> Note: Before running integration tests, you need to make sure you have rebuilt any changes using `npm run build` in the respective project folder.

 ### Before Committing / Pushing

 Before you commit and push your code, and especially before raising a pull request, make sure you run through the following steps first.